andrew/ultimate-awesome/README.md

 - [awesome-quorum](https://github.com/Consensys/awesome-quorum) - A curated list of awesome softwares, libraries, tools, articles, educational resources, discussion channels and more to build on ConsenSys Quorum.
 - [awesome-quorum](https://github.com/ConsenSys/awesome-quorum) - A curated list of awesome softwares, libraries, tools, articles, educational resources, discussion channels and more to build on ConsenSys Quorum.
 - [awesome-yaml](https://github.com/dreftymac/awesome-yaml) - YAML awesomeness.
+- [awesome-javascript](https://github.com/iwanjunaid/awesome-javascript) - A Curated List of Awesome JavaScript Frameworks, Libraries, Tools and Resources.
 - [awesome-developer-experience](https://github.com/prokopsimek/awesome-developer-experience) - A curated list of Developer Experience resources and tools.
 - [awesome-cli](https://github.com/sintaxi/awesome-cli) - List of awesome command line tools.
 - [awesome-imbalanced-learning-on-graphs](https://github.com/yanliang3612/awesome-imbalanced-learning-on-graphs) -  A repository contains a collection of resources and papers on Imbalance Learning On Graphs.
 - [awesome-rails-security](https://github.com/0xedward/awesome-rails-security) - A curated list of security resources for a Ruby on Rails application.
 - [awesome-lucky](https://github.com/andrewmcodes/awesome-lucky) - A collection of awesome Lucky libraries, tools, frameworks and resources.
 - [awesome-numa](https://github.com/domargan/awesome-numa) - A community-oriented list of useful NUMA-related libraries, tools, and other resources.
+- [awesome-nodebots](https://github.com/IainIsCreative/awesome-nodebots) - A list of resources, links, tools, tutorials and more to make nodebots — robots powered by web technology.
 - [awesome-computational-biology](https://github.com/inoue0426/awesome-computational-biology) - Awesome list of computational biology.
 - [roc-awesome](https://github.com/lukewilliamboswell/roc-awesome) - Awesome Roc and other things.
 - [awesome-kotlin](https://github.com/matteocrippa/awesome-kotlin) - A collaborative list of awesome Kotlin libraries and resources.
 Feel free to contribute!.